KarenColumbo/Teensy-DCO-progress/ReadMe.md

 ### Features:

 - 8 voices polyphonic note buffer with oldest note stealing
-- Fine tuning (atm only once in the setup routine), default 440 Hz
+- Master tune (atm only once in the setup routine), default 440 Hz
-- full polyphonic portamento/glide - somewhat chaotic, though
+- Fully polyphonic portamento/glide - somewhat chaotic, though
-- hold/sustain pedal logic
+- Hold/sustain pedal logic
-- pitchbend included
+- MIDI pitchbend included
+- ADC input with scaling for LFO/FM pitch magic
-- frequency CVs, velocities, gates, pitchbender output though a couple of MCP4728 via a TCA9548
+- frequency CVs, velocities, gates, pitchbender, aftertouch, modwheel output though a couple of MCP4728 boards via TCA9548

 I'm calling a voice update subroutine in every cycle of the main loop, portamento gets included via timer interrupt.
 This may not be ideal, and my n00b code reflects it.

-There's quite an awful lot of room for improvement for the time being, but I'll get better with time.
+There's quite a bit of room for improvement for the time being, but I'll take my sweet time.

 To do:

-- LFO input OR soft LFO function that additionally gets put out as a CV somewhere.
+- Couple of MIDI CC knobs and faders written to DACs for analog stuff like VCO/VCF/VCA control
 - Get MIDI note frequencies calculated "on the fly" instead of an array generated at startup - with better coding skills I could get that to work, but I tried, and the pitchbending got sluggish.
-Gotta rework the complete voice update interrupt.
+Gotta seriously rework the voice update interrupt.